 - 2.1 The purpose of this policy is to ensure every child at our school is safe and protected from harm.
-It applies and gives clear direction to staff, volunteers, visitors and parents about our legal duty to safeguard and promote the welfare of our pupils. - 2.2 The main aims of the policy are prevention, protection and support of all children, and particularly those that are vulnerable.
-To meet these aims, the school will: - a) establish and maintain a safe environment in which children can learn and develop; - b) practice safer recruitment in checking the suitability of staff and volunteers to work with children and ensuring up to date Disclosure and Barring Service (DBS) checks; - c) raise awareness of child protection issues and through planned curriculum activities and opportunities, equip children with the skills needed to keep them safe from abuse both online and offline; - d) ensure our pupils know that they can approach adults in the school if they are worried or in difficulty and their concerns will be taken seriously and acted upon as appropriate; - e) implement effective procedures for identifying and reporting cases, or suspected cases of all forms of abuse; - f) support pupils who have been abused or for whom there are welfare concerns in accordance with their agreed child protection; child in need plan or other care plan; - g) ensure all staff members are aware of school policy and guidance for their own and pupils' use of mobile technology and have discussed safeguarding issues around the use of mobile technologies and their associated risks within the context of the planned teaching of safeguarding issues in general; - h) remain alert to the safeguarding needs of pupils who go missing from education and to the risks posed to them; and - i) appoint a designated teacher, and their deputy, to promote the educational achievement of children who are looked after.
+It applies and gives clear direction to staff, volunteers, visitors and parents about our legal duty to safeguard and promote the welfare of our pupils.
+All children regardless of age, gender, ability, culture, race, language, religion or sexual identity have equal rights to protection. - 2.2 The aims of the policy are the prevention, protection and support of all children, and particularly those that are vulnerable.
+To meet these aims, the school will: - a) establish and maintain a safe environment in which children can learn and develop; - b) practice safer recruitment in checking the suitability of staff and volunteers to work with children and ensuring up to date Disclosure and Barring Service (DBS) checks; - c) raise awareness of child protection issues and through planned curriculum activities and opportunities, equip children with the skills needed to keep them safe from abuse both online and offline; - d) ensure our pupils know that they can approach adults in the school if they are worried or in difficulty and their concerns will be taken seriously and acted upon as appropriate; - e) implement effective procedures for identifying and reporting cases, or suspected cases of all forms of abuse; - f) support pupils who have been abused or for whom there are welfare concerns in accordance with their agreed child protection; child in need plan or other care plan; - g) appoint a Designated Safeguarding Lead for child protection who is a senior member of staff and a Deputy Designated Safeguarding Lead/s who will fulfil the role when the Designated